LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Multiple inheritance
 --------------------

-Logtalk supports multi-inheritance by enabling an object to extend, instantiate, or specialize more than one object.
-Likewise, a protocol may extends multiple protocols and a category may extend multiple categories.
+Logtalk supports multiple inheritance by enabling an object to extend, instantiate, or specialize more than one object.
+Likewise, a protocol may extend multiple protocols, and a category may extend multiple categories.
 In this case, the depth-first lookup algorithms described above traverse the list of entities per relation from left to right.
 Consider as an example the following object opening directive: